Universal Music Group: 2018–2022: Continued growth, Tencent, public offering

-In January 2022, UMG acquired the Icelandic record label Alda Music, which owned the rights to nearly 80 percent of all music released in Iceland.
+In January 2022, UMG (through INgrooves) acquired the Icelandic record label Alda Music, which owned the rights to nearly 80 percent of all music released in Iceland.
 In February 2022, Universal Music Group announced a partnership with Curio, an NFT platform, to create NFT collections for its record labels and artists.

-On May 31, 2022, Universal Music Group announced Baa1/BBB long-term credit ratings from Moody's and S&P.

-In October 2022, Mercedes-Benz launched a new in-car audio collaboration with Apple Music and Universal Music Group.
-With this new audio standard, UMG allows its artists to base their song approval process on how the final mix sounds in a Mercedes‑Benz and introduced the “Approved in a Mercedes‑Benz” label as a standard.
+On May 31, 2022, Universal Music Group announced Baa1/BBB long-term credit ratings from Moody's and S&P. In October 2022, Mercedes-Benz launched a new in-car audio collaboration with Apple Music and Universal Music Group.
+With this new audio standard, UMG allows its artists to base their song approval process on how the final mix sounds in a Mercedes‑Benz and introduced the "Approved in a Mercedes‑Benz" label as a standard.
+In November 2022, Universal Music Group acquired a 49% stake in Play It Again Sam (PIAS Group), which brings together a series of independent labels.

+2023–present: Appointment of Sherry Lansing, 2024 earnings call and restructuring

-In January 2023, Sherry Lansing was named the Chairman of Board of Directors of the Universal Music Group in 2023.
+In January 2023, Sherry Lansing was named the Chairman of Board of Directors of the Universal Music Group.
+In August 2023, it was announced UMG had acquired the UAE-based music marketing, digital publishing and distribution agency, Chabaka.
+In 2023, Universal Music Group and Deezer announced their initiative to explore potential new business models for music streaming that better recognize the value created by artists.
+Indeed, in September 2023, they announced their launch of an artist-centric streaming model designed to better remunerate the artists and music that fans mostly enjoy.
+Also in 2023, Universal Music Group introduced a HBCU scholarship program for aspiring doctors.

+In October 2023, UMG and BandLab Technologies formed a partnership to protect the rights of artists as well as songwriters and guarantee the 'ethical use' of Artificial Intelligence (AI).
+Also in October 2023, UMG formed a new partnership with BMG Rights Management to develop collaborative initiatives to enlarge opportunities for BMG-signed artists all over the world.
+Unable to reach a licensing agreement with TikTok, UMG removed its music from the platform in January 2024, During UMG's fourth-quarter earnings call on February 29, Grainge said: "There must not be free rides for massive global platforms such as TikTok."
+The company reported that quarterly revenue rose 9 percent, to 3.2 billion euros ($3.5 billion).
+Following the earnings call, UMG began a "strategic organizational redesign" that included company-wide layoffs.

 Labels

 Vevo

-Universal Music Group co-developed with Google Vevo, a site designed for music videos inspired by Hulu.com, which similarly allows free ad-supported streaming of videos and other music content.
+Universal Music Group co-developed with Google Vevo, a site designed for music videos inspired by Hulu, which similarly allows free ad-supported streaming of videos and other music content.

 On May 24, 2018, Vevo announced that it would no longer continue distributing videos to Vevo.com, instead opting to primarily focus on YouTube syndication.